-Targeted Allocation Money may be used in five ways:
+Targeted Allocation Money may be used in four ways:

-- Clubs may use the funds to sign a new player provided his salary and acquisition costs are more than the maximum salary budget.
+- Clubs may use the funds to sign a new player provided his salary and acquisition costs are more than the Maximum Salary Budget Charge.

-- Clubs may re-sign an existing player provided he is earning more than the maximum salary budget.
+- Clubs may re-sign an existing player provided he is earning more than the Maximum Salary Budget Charge.

-- Clubs may use a portion of or all of the available Targeted Allocation Money to convert a Designated Player to a non-Designated Player by buying down his Salary Budget Charge at or below the maximum salary budget charge.
-If Targeted Allocation Money is used to free up a Designated Player slot, the club must simultaneously sign a new Designated Player at an investment equal to or greater than the player he is replacing.
+- Clubs may use all or a portion of the available Targeted Allocation Money to convert a Designated Player to a non-Designated Player by buying down his Salary Budget Charge at or below the Maximum Salary Budget Charge.
+If Targeted Allocation Money is used to free up a Designated Player slot, the club must simultaneously sign a new Designated Player at an investment equal to, or greater than, the player he is replacing.

 - A club retains the flexibility to convert a player bought down with Targeted Allocation Money into a Designated Player if that club has a free Designated Player slot.

-- Clubs may use up to $200,000 of currently approved Targeted Allocation Money (amounts through 2017) to sign new Homegrown Players to their first MLS contract.
+- Clubs may use up to US$200,000 of currently approved Targeted Allocation Money (amounts through 2019) to sign new Homegrown Players to their first MLS contract.
 It cannot be used on Homegrown Players previously signed to MLS.

-Clubs may trade their Targeted Allocation Money to another club.
+A club may trade its Mandatory Targeted Allocation Money to another club.

-A player cannot have his budget charge bought down below $150,000 using Targeted Allocation Money.
+A player cannot have his Salary Budget Charge bought down below US$150,000 using Targeted Allocation Money.

 Targeted Allocation Money and General Allocation Money may not be used in combination when signing or re-signing a player.
-Either Targeted Allocation Money or General Allocation Money may be used on a player in a single season, not both.
+One of either Targeted Allocation Money or General Allocation Money may be used on a player in a single season, not both.

-Targeted Allocation Money invested since 2016 expires after four full transfer windows.
+Targeted Allocation Money expires after four full Transfer Windows.

 NOTE: To protect the interests of MLS and its clubs during discussions with prospective players or clubs in other leagues, amounts of Allocation Money held by each club will not be shared publicly.
 Only in the case of a trade will the amount of Targeted Allocation Money involved be made public.

-- Youth Designated Player Budget Charge (20 years old or younger during the League Year): $150,000
+- Young Designated Player Budget Charge (20 years old or younger during the League Year) US$150,000